mainframegremlin/nbde-tang-clevis/docs/bastion.md

 DEVICE=eno1
 ```

-No `IP=` line is needed — UniFi DHCP provides a static lease for bastion's MAC address, so the
+No `IP=` line is needed — UniFi DHCP provides a static lease for Bastion's MAC address, so the
 initramfs gets the correct IP automatically.

 ### Rebuild initramfs